As Seahawks head into free agency, quarterback is the biggest question mark

 What are the Seahawks’ top free-agent priorities?

-The Seahawks have just over $45 million in cap space, according to OvertheCap.com, fourth-most in the NFL.
+The Seahawks have almost $46 million in cap space, according to OvertheCap.com, fourth-most in the NFL.

 That, along with the five picks acquired in the Wilson trade, gives them a lot of ammo to make moves over the next week or so.